Saint Joseph's Oratory: After the Great Depression

 Construction of the dome in 1937.

 In 1937, Dom Paul Bellot (1876–1944), born in France, was hired to work after the death of Venne; however, he was required to work through Canadian Lucien Parent (1893–1956) due to not being a registered architect in Quebec.
 He redesigned Viau and Venne's roof and dome entirely, making the dome significantly larger and modelling it to resemble the dome of Florence Cathedral.
 The construction of his large Oratory dome lasted four years and was completed in 1941 after involving thousands of workers.

 From 1949 to 1951, architect Gilbert Moreau carried out alterations and improvements to the interior of Saint Joseph's Oratory, as well as to the adjacent monastery, and rearranged the sacristy in the basilica.

 Composer Émilien Allard was the church's carillonneur from 1955 to 1975.
 For RCA Victor he released the LP album Carols at the Carillon of Saint Joseph's Oratory for which he wrote the arrangements.

+In 1938 and 1939 the Oratory's corporation bought two neighbouring villas on chemin Queen-Mary, among them Terra Nova, built in 1848 for John Molson Jr. to designs by George Browne and later the home of the Bank of Montreal president Sir Charles Gordon; since 1955 it has housed the choir school of the Petits Chanteurs du Mont-Royal.